-This diet will not only help to control the formation of waste material in the blood but also helps to reduce the signs and symptoms of kidney failure.
+This kidney failure diet will not only help to control the formation of waste material in the blood but also helps to reduce the signs and symptoms of kidney failure.

 Potassium is a very significant body mineral that your body needs to work properly.
-If you potassium levels are high, it may cause fatigue, muscle cramps, nausea, trouble breathing and more.
+If your potassium levels are high, it may cause fatigue, muscle cramps, nausea, trouble breathing, and more.

 Normal levels of potassium= 3.5-5.0 mEq/L